chiefmikey/docker-deploy/README.md

 # **Compose and Deploy**

-A template for automating deployment with Docker Compose on AWS
+Template for automated deployment of Docker Compose on an EC2 instance using GitHub Actions and AWS CodeDeploy